Chang052052/rag-study-assistant/README.md

 ## Method
 The proposed system follows a retrieval-augmented pipeline:
 - Document segmentation into manageable text chunks
-- Hybrid retrieval using sparse (BM25) and dense embedding-based methods
+- Sparse retrieval using keyword-based (BM25-style) methods
-- Reranking of retrieved candidates
+- Dense retrieval using TF-IDF semantic similarity
 - Evidence-grounded answer generation with explicit source citations

 ## Evaluation Plan
 The system is evaluated using a manually curated set of exam-style questions.